jecheverri92/BackendTest_CondorLabs/README.md

 You need git to clone the `BackendTest_CondorLabs` repository.
 You can get git from [here][git].

-I also use a number of Node.js tools to initialize and test `FBackendTest_CondorLabs`.
+I also use a number of Node.js tools to initialize and test `BackendTest_CondorLabs`.
 You must have Node.js and its package manager (npm) installed.
 You can get them from [here][node].

 ### Clone `BackendTest_CondorLabs`